dokato/bci-challange/README.md

 ## The best model

-Our best models consists on combined ensemble approach with Riemanian features.
+Our best model consists on combined ensemble approach with Riemanian features.
 Simplified steps are described below.
 For details, look at the code.

 1. Make ensemble of features: different time windows size, different low-pass filters, subset of electrodes.
 2. Create prototype (template) of the ERP response, as the trimmed mean over trials from single session of a participant.